When Graduate School Is Worth It

 Many see grad school as a waste of money – and it isn't the right choice for everybody.
 But for some, it's a very worthwhile investment.

 In recent years, a common refrain on education has been that a master’s degree is the new bachelor’s degree.
-College grads compete for low-level jobs against people with decades of experience.
+College grads compete for low-level jobs with people who have decades of experience.

 Many students are taking the leap into a master’s program without thinking of alternatives or costs.

-When and Why Graduate School Will Work For You
+When and Why Grad School Will Work For You

 Think like a hiring manager.
 For example, a friend of mine wants to get her graduate degree in teaching after three years of temp work.
-While it will open up more opportunities and advance her skills, going for a master’s may be a mistake because potential employers are required to pay more for advanced-degree teachers than those with bachelor’s degrees.
+While it will open up more opportunities and advance her skills, going for a master’s may be a mistake because potential employers are required to pay more for teachers with advanced degrees than for those with bachelor’s degrees.

 In other words, it makes more sense to pursue an advanced degree when you can use it to make yourself more valuable to your employer.